 Research has shown that while hyperopic defocus of the peripheral retina acts as a stimulus for progression of prescription, myopic defocus of the peripheral retina does the opposite.
 It acts to slow down or even halt progression since the eye no longer needs to “catch up” to that peripheral image.

-Recently, a soft contact lens has come onto the market that optically mimics what ortho-k does as far as creating myopic defocus of the peripheral retina.
-It controls the progression of myopia in this same manner.
+There are soft contact lens options that have come onto the market that optically mimics what ortho-k does as far as creating myopic defocus of the peripheral retina.
+For this reason, it is thought to control the progression of myopia in this same manner.
 Most children notice no difference in vision when wearing this lens as compared to a normal contact lens.

 All three methods of myopia control have their advantages and disadvantages.
 There is no correct or incorrect choice, it just depends on what you feel would best fit your lifestyle and the lifestyle of your child.
 The important thing is, whichever choice you make, you are doing something to help stop their eyes from getting worse.